KarolS/millfork/docs/stdlib/string.md

 #### `void strzcopy(pointer dest, pointer src)`

+Copies the source null-terminated string into the destination buffer, including the string terminator.
+If the source string is longer than 255 bytes, then the behaviour is undefined (might even crash).

+#### `void strzpaste(pointer dest, pointer src)`

-Copies the source null-terminated string into the destination buffer.
+Copies the source null-terminated string into the destination buffer, excluding the string terminator.
 If the source string is longer than 255 bytes, then the behaviour is undefined (might even crash).

 #### `word strz2word(pointer str)`